 Nationality based biases

 This is one of the most prominent forms of bigotry there exists.
-Many Americans consider Indians to be unhygienic, while Indians on the other hand assume young adults of the UK and the US to be spoilt and relatively uncultured.
+Many Americans consider Indians to be unhygienic, while Indians living abroad on the other hand assume young adults of the UK and the US to be spoilt and relatively uncultured.
 These are nothing but discriminating thoughts based on one’s nationality or country of origin.

 Discrimination based on attractiveness